One of the Three Great Float Festivals of Japan that boasts over 400 years of tradition.

-Built by generations of craftsmen, the ornate hikiyama floats are masterpieces known as “moving art museums,” and their tapestries have been designated important cultural properties.
+Built by generations of craftsmen, the ornate hikiyama floats are masterpieces known as “moving art museums.”

 The “Children’s Kabuki,” that has continued since the Edo period, is not to be missed, as boy actors from five to 12 years old dress in ornate costumes and give passionate performances on the floats that harken back to a different era.

-In the fall of 2016, Nagahama Hikiyama Festival, along with 33 other Japanese yama, hoko, and yatai float festivals, will be registered as Intangible Cultural Heritage of Humanity by UNESCO.
+In the fall of 2016, Nagahama Hikiyama Festival, along with 33 other Japanese yama, hoko, yatai, float festivals, were registered as Intangible Cultural Heritage of Humanity by UNESCO.

 |Category||Shrines and temples, Traditional performing arts|